TylerTemp/SaintsField/README.md

 **3.17.1**

-1. Fix auto getters won't work if target uses the same field name for array/list
+1. Fix auto getters won't work if multiple targets use the same field name for array/list
 2. IMGUI: `AddressableResource` is not supported in IMGUI too

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).